 What’s special about our Troll Caught Coho Salmon….

-- LINE CAUGHT, FROZEN ONCE: Our Coho salmon are caught one at a time with hooks and lines by small boat fishermen in southeast Alaska, when their natural oil content, color and texture are at their peak; these fish are hand cut, vac packed and frozen only once to insure that fresh, right-out-of-the ocean taste.
+- LINE CAUGHT, FROZEN ONCE: Our Coho salmon are caught one at a time with hooks and lines by small boat fishermen in southeast Alaska, when their natural oil content, color and texture are at their peak; these fillets are vac packed and frozen only once to insure that fresh, right-out-of-the ocean taste.

 - KID APPROVED Kids young and old love the mild flavor of coho salmon.
 We enjoy cooking these on the grill, with rubs, and especially for our Alaskan Thai Salmon Burgers.
 You can even make your salmon burger mixture in advance and portion then freeze until ready to use!

-- VERSATILE: Cohos are a favorite among chefs and restaurateurs due to it’s medium oil content, which lends flavor and versatility while keeping the taste light to favor the broader spectrum of palates.
+- VERSATILE: These Coho fillets are excellent for smoking.
+Cohos are a favorite among chefs and restaurateurs due to it’s medium oil content, which lends flavor and versatility while keeping the taste light to favor the broader spectrum of palates.
 Our coho salmon is perfect for making lox, grilling or poaching, or any other way you like to prepare your wild salmon.
 Poaching salmon, by the way, is an easy way to ensure that your salmon is cooked sufficiently but not too much, keeping the salmon moist

 - NUTRITIOUS: Coho salmon is lean, but loaded with Omega-3, vitamin D, and Selenium.
 All of which help improve heart health, brain function, and provide vital nutrients for growth and development of prenatal babies and infants.